nathancahill/split/README.md

 });
 ```

-A split with three elements, starting with even widths with 100px, 100px and 300px minimum widths, respectively.
+A split with three elements, starting with even (default) widths and minimum widths set to `100px`, `100px` and `300px`, respectively.

 ```js
 Split(['#one', '#two', '#three'], {